BarbaraPFloresRios/IDS702_ModelingAndRepresentationOfData/20231019_LogisticRegression/README.md

 For more details on the assigned task, you can find the instructions on the [website](https://anlane611.github.io/ids702-fall23/DAA/DA2.html)  developed by Professor Andrea Lane for the Modeling and Representation of Data class (IDS 702) at Duke University.

+**Dataset**
+We have a database contains a subset of the official results of the 2020 Financial Independence Survey from Reddit.

+**Results**

+The code was developed using the R programming language and is stored in the [FinancialIndependenceSurvey.qmd](https://github.com/BarbaraPFloresRios/IDS702_ModelingAndRepresentationOfData/blob/main/20231019_LogisticRegression/FinancialIndependenceSurvey.qmd) file.

+The final deliverable report for this analysis can be found in the file: 📊[FinancialIndependenceSurvey.pdf](https://github.com/BarbaraPFloresRios/IDS702_ModelingAndRepresentationOfData/blob/main/20231019_LogisticRegression/FinancialIndependenceSurvey.pdf)